JakeKen25/Privateer/README.md

 ## Ship transfers

-Ship transfer is one of Privateer's central features.
+Ship transfer is one of Privateer's central features and a feature that is not covered by most editing/modding guides.
 The transfer window lists type, name, class, displacement, speed, main gun caliber, radar, ASW value, build year, location, status, crew quality, maintenance, and armament.
 Every column can be sorted in either direction, and the fleet can be filtered without repeatedly